AdaCore/gnatstudio/docs/users_guide/main_window.rst

 This console behaves like the standard shell on your system, including support for ANSI sequences (and thus color output).
-For example, it has been used to run :command:`vi` within GPS.
+For example, it has been used to run :program:`vi` within GPS.

 .. index:: run